guendto/jomiel-client-demos/perl5/README.md

-# Perl5 example
+# jomiel client demo written in Perl5

-## Notable differences to other examples
+## Notable differences to other client demos

 - Output defaults to YAML